microsoft/pxt/common-docs/javascript/sts.md

 are *separate types*, with the following type relationships:
 * classes and records are related by structural subtyping, as in TypeScript, with the following additional restrictions:
-  * classes can be treated as records (via a cast from class to interface), but not vice versa
+  * classes can be treated as records (via a cast from class to interface)
-    (casts from interfaces to classes are not permitted);
+  * records cannot be treated as classes (casts from interfaces to classes are not permitted);
-  * class-to-class casts can only be from subclass to superclass, as defined by the (transitive close of) the *extends* clause;
+* class-to-class casts can only be from subclass to superclass, as defined by the (transitive closure of) the *extends* clause - nominal typing for classes;
 * functions are related by classical function subtyping (no bivariance, as in TypeScript);
 * function/method overloading is not permitted.